Winnipeg Art Gallery: Qaumajuq (2012–present)

-In 2012, the museum, and the National Gallery of Canada entered into a three-year agreement to exhibit works from the National Gallery's collection at the Winnipeg Art Gallery.
-In November 2015, the Government of Nunavut reached a five-year loan agreement with the Government of Manitoba, to exhibit the Government of Nunavut's collection of 8,000 works at the Winnipeg Art Gallery.
-The Government of Nunavut collection formed in 1999, and was originally housed in the Prince of Wales Northern Heritage Centre in Yellowknife.
-The Government of Nunavut originally planned to house the collection in a climate-controlled facility in Iqaluit, although those plans were later abandoned.
+Three years later, in November 2015, the Government of Nunavut reached a five-year agreement with the Government of Manitoba to loan approximately 8,000 works from its art collection to the Winnipeg Art Gallery.
+Established in 1999, the collection had previously been housed at the Prince of Wales Northern Heritage Centre in Yellowknife after plans to construct a climate-controlled facility in Iqaluit were abandoned.